Satellite symposium proposal submission opens March 1, 2017 Registration opens September 1, 2017 Abstract submission opens September 1, 2017

 The Australasian pig science and industry community have united and aim to meet the high standards set by the previous meetings.
 Among other initiatives, we are particularly proud to introduce a student program to assist MPhil/PhD candidates to attend the conference.
 All in all, we expect to attract around 400 attendees from Asia, Europe, and North and South America.

 The scientific framework of the program will be centred around the digestive system, focusing on specific aspects such as the emerging areas of the Microbiota and the nutrient chemosensory mechanisms in the pig gastrointestinal tract.
 In particular, we will target the latest advances in the field of digestive physiology, which will illustrate the future research trends.
 Our program committee would like to encourage proposals for potential Satellite Symposia as well.

 Finally, we would like you all to feel as though this is your conference and that you are a fundamental part of it.
-We invite you to sign up for an expression of interest by clicking at the link below (“Expression of interest”).
-In doing so, you will be automatically receiving future announcements and other updates relevant to the DPP2018.
+We invite you to submit your details via the expression of interest page.
+In doing so, you will automatically receive future announcements and other updates relevant to the DPP2018.
 In addition, your comments are important to us and we want to hear your voice.
 For this reason we have opened a direct communication line with us: email@example.com.

 We look forward to seeing you at the DPP2018.